“One Workforce for America” Initiative Helps Battle UnemploymentUpdated November 6, 2022 News

 Together, through the “Engaging as One Workforce for America” initiative, HHS’ Administration for Children and Families (ACF), the Department of Labor’s Employment and Training Administration (ETA), and USDA’s Food and Nutrition Service (FNS) will work to increase the capacity of state and local governments to:

-Shorten the duration of unemployment and reduce disconnections from the workforce that make it harder for individuals to return; and
+- Shorten the duration of unemployment and reduce disconnections from the workforce that make it harder for individuals to return

 The vision of “One Workforce” is to encourage states and local communities to coordinate and maximize resources and technical assistance across federal, state, and local funding streams.
 As well as from the private sector, to support training, employment services, and social supports to increase access to employment opportunities for all Americans.